tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Molecular signatures of antitumor neoantigen-reactive T cells from metastatic human cancers
  - neoantigen-specific TILs exhibited tumor-specific expansion with dysfunctional phenotypes, distinct from blood-emigrant bystanders and regulatory TILs
  - neoantigen-specific TILs largely exhibited tumor-specific clonal expansion, with only limited overlap with dually expanded TILs found in the peripheral blood, possible caveat to any PBMC-based TCR feature analysis is that we don't know if they are tumor-specific or not, although here this is just neoantigen, so perhaps there is more sharing betweeen PBMC and TILs targeting tumor-associated antigens
+# Moving towards personalized treatments of immune-related adverse events
+ - corticosteroids are the cornerstone of irAE treatment, potent suppressors of T cell function/activity, followed by mycophenolate for patients for whom corticosteroids fail (this drug depletes guanosine nucleotides preferentially in T/B cells to inhibit their proliferation to suppress cell-mediated immune responses and antibody production), calcineurin inhibitors and methotrexate can also inhibit T cell function to treat irAEs, as can blocking of integrins T cells use to extravasate from circulation into peripheral tissue where they cause inflammation (like antibodies targeting alpha 4 beta 7 and alpha 4 integrins to treat colitis and encephalitis as these integrins are expressed on gut epithelium and blood-brain barrier, respectively)
+ - histopathological findings of different organ irAEs: generally infiltrates into irAE tissue are lymphocyte rich, sometimes myeloid too (pulmonary)
 # mTOR regulates T cell exhaustion and PD-1-targeted immunotherapy response during chronic viral infection
  - background: PD-1-blockade enhances T cell response by promoting differentiation of stem-like T cells towards TIM3<sup>+</sup> cells
  - results: blocking mTOR during T cell expansion enhances T cell response (stem-like T cells accumulate), but blocking mTOR after exhaustion has progressed causes immunosuppression (decreased TIM3<sup>+</sup> cells, increased viral load)